How To Update A Stone Fireplace

 Step 1: Consult With The Professionals

-We also had a licensed electrician bring in power to within the framing, for
+As you'll see, we also had a licensed electrician bring in power to within the

-the insert plug and for a new TV which would hang above the fireplace.
-Bring
+fireplace framing, for the insert plug and for a new TV which would hang above

-in the professionals before proceeding with any structural changes.
+the fireplace.
+Bring in the professionals before proceeding with any

 Our new fireplace design involved building a new frame in front of the old

 stone fireplace.
-We felt this would be much easier than attempting to
+We felt new fireplace framing would be much easier than

-remove the old stone, or trying to mortar the old stone and create a new
+attempting to remove the old stone, or trying to mortar the old stone and

-level surface.
-The three stone shelves were easily knocked off with a
+create a new level surface.
+The three stone shelves were easily knocked off

-The framing sat flush against the face of the stone, and extended two inches
+The fireplace framing sat flush against the face of the stone, and extended

-beyond the left and right sides of the stone.
-Proportionally, this would
+two inches beyond the left and right sides of the stone.
+Proportionally, this

-look good against the planned tile surround and gas insert frame.
-We decided
+would look good against the planned tile surround and gas insert frame.
+We

 As we planned to have a TV above the fireplace, we used this opportunity to

-a long piece of floral wire with a jingle bell on the end through the chase.
+long piece of floral wire with a jingle bell on the end through the chase.
+We

-We kept some extra wire at the top entry point, and wrapped it around the
+kept some extra wire at the top entry point, and wrapped it around the stud to

 electrical brush plates to allow the cables to move freely.